Turidus/Minecraft-MapMaker/README.md

 # Minecraft-MapMaker

-This is a program that takes an image and generates multiple files that aid in the generation of Minecraft maps that display this image.
+This program takes an image and generates multiple files that aid in the generation of Minecraft maps displaying this image.
 Contrary to other programs, this does not generate the maps itself.

-This program can work with the stepped method of building maps, using the full 153 map colors available to ingame generated maps.
+This program can work with the stepped method, using the full 153 map colors available to ingame generated maps.

 ## Generated Files